-Figure 12-15 Bucketset Editor Dialog to Edit a Range Bucketset
+Figure 12-15 Using Bucketset Editor to Edit a Range Bucketset

-- Use the Bucketset Editor to edit the appropriate fields in the bucketset. - Click OK to confirm the changes.
+- 3. Use the Bucketset Editor to edit the appropriate fields in the bucketset.
+You can click Add Bucket to add a bucket, and also select a row and click Delete Bucket to delete a bucket. - Click OK to confirm the changes.